jcoliz/OfficeOpenXMLEasy/README.md

 ### Exclude Properties on Deserialize

 You may want to avoid reading in certain properties.
-For example, I typically don't want my Entity Framework ID's imported from spreadsheets.
+For example, I typically don't want Entity Framework IDs imported from spreadsheets.

 ```c#